-Responsible Party(che eck each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party (check each that applies): Frequency of data aggregation and analysi (check each that applies):

-State Medicaid Ag ency Weekly
+State Medicaid Agency Weekly

-Operating Agency Monthly
+Operating Agency Monthly Quarterly

-Sub-State Entity Quarterly
+Sub-State Entity

 Other Specify: Annually

 Continuously and Ongoing

 Other Specify:

-methods for discovery and remedoperational. - / Improvement Strategy in place, provide timeline surance of Administrative Authority that are curre
+When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for discovery and remediation related to the assurance of Administrative Authority that are currently non-operational.

-No

-Yes Please provide a detailed str identified strategies, and the ninistrative Authority, the specific timeline for impits operation. olementing
+Please provide a detailed strategy for assuring Administrative Authority, the specific timeline for implementing identified strategies, and the parties responsible for its operation.